Nasal Polyp Surgery

 What is a nasal polyp?

 A nasal polyp is a small, typically benign, teardrop-shaped growth on the lining of the sinus cavity or nasal passages.
 You might also picture them as small, peeled grapes.
-They appear as a result of several different issues, including: prolonged swelling of the nasal tissues, chronic sinusitis, allergies, asthma or as a side effect of certain drugs.
+They appear as a result of several different issues, including prolonged swelling of the nasal tissues, chronic sinusitis, allergies, asthma or as a side effect of certain drugs.

 Nasal polyps vary in size.
 Smaller growths are often unnoticeable because they present no symptoms.
 More sizeable polyps, on the other hand, can cause great discomfort, since they can block the sinus passages, affecting your ability to breathe and predisposing you to acute or chronic sinusitis.

-In terms of treatment, medications are generally used as a first line of defense to try and shrink the size of the nasal polyps.
+In terms of treatment, medications are generally used as the first line of defense to try and shrink the size of the nasal polyps.
 If behavior modification and medications do not improve nasal polyps, surgery is an alternative that can be used to remove more problematic polyps.

 Bilateral nasal polyps that are grey and smooth are generally benign.
 However, only a pathologist can determine if the masses in the nose are malignant or pre-malignant.
 Nasal polyps should also be distinguished from swollen turbinates, the thin tissue that covers your nasal bones.
 Swollen turbinates can be extremely painful when prodded, while polyps are not sensitive to touch.